floodnet-nyc/flood-sensor/README.md

 ### Necessary Software
 For simplicity, Arduino IDE has been used in the documentation but other IDEs can also be used.
 Arduino IDE, can be downloaded from [Arduino's website](https://www.arduino.cc/en/software).
 The Arduino IDE is used for uploading the firmware to the microcontroller.

-### FloodSense Sensor Library
+### Flood Sensor Library
 Download the FloodSense Sensor Library from [here](https://github.com/floodsense/floodsense_sensor).
 This library contains the source code "src" folder, which is the firmware and contains all the necessary files for this sensor to work.

 **Method 1:**
 1. Find Arduino libraries folder
-2. Clone the library folder into the Arduino>libraries
+2. Clone the library and copy the `firmware` folder into the Arduino>libraries

 [**Method 2:**](https://www.arduino.cc/en/guide/libraries)
 1. In Arduino IDE, go to: Sketch> Include Library> Add .ZIP Library..